-The Scheme Property is valued in accordance with the requirements of the Measure and takes account of the provisions of the FCA Regulations.
+The Scheme Property is valued in accordance with the requirements of the Measure and takes account of the provisions of the FCA Rules.
 The value of the Fund shall be the value of its assets less the value of its liabilities.
 The valuation of exchange traded securities is carried out at mid-market prices at the Valuation Point.
 The valuation of non-exchange traded securities is determined as follows:

-shares in a Collective Investment Scheme - if the scheme is single priced then that price will be used.
-If the scheme is dual priced the mid-market price will be used.

-other assets - the Manager will value all other assets at a value which, in the opinion of the Manager, represents a fair and reasonable value based on independent inputs.
+- shares in a Collective Investment Scheme if the scheme is single priced then that price will be used.
+If the scheme is dual priced the mid-market price will be used. - private equity holdings the Manager will calculate the price based on valuation information provided by the private equity company. - other assets the Manager will value all other assets at a value which, in the opinion of the Manager, represents a fair and reasonable value based on independent inputs.